Brotherhood of Dada: The Fog

 Byron Shelley gained the ability to turn into a psychedelic death cloud capable of absorbing people.
 The people he absorbed could still communicate, and the voices started to drive him mad.
 After he absorbed Doom Patrol member Crazy Jane, she and her multiple personalities traumatized the people inside him and the Fog vomited her out.
-He was apparently named after Lord Byron and Percy Bysshe Shelley.
+He was apparently named after poets Lord Byron and Percy Bysshe Shelley.

 Frenzy

 Lloyd Malcolm Jefferson was an illiterate man of Jamaican-American descent whose mother had abandoned him.
 He wore a garish outfit covered with symbols, a top hat with a green flower, and two bicycle wheels on his back.
 He could turn into a living cyclone.

 Sleepwalk

 Holly McKenzie was a British girl who had tremendous strength, but only when she was asleep.
 To avoid waking, she took sleeping pills and wore headphones that played Barry Manilow.
 She had the outlines of two faces painted around her eyes.